glumt/TheVirusAmongUs/README.md

 # TheVirusAmongUs
-Game for teaching virus attacks on computers
+Game for teaching virus attacks on computers.

+## Making it work

+Install all packges

+'''
+npm i
+'''

+Start the game by:

+'''
+node app.js
+'''